-ICGEB, an Intergovernmental Organisation with 65 Member States, more than 20 of which are in Africa, has brought together laboratories in Cameroon, Ethiopia, Kenya, and Nigeria to take part in a pilot study to assess the efficacy of this novel diagnostic in the four different countries and in diverse rural settings.
+ICGEB Member States, Cameroon, Ethiopia, Kenya, and Nigeria, have taken part in a pilot study to assess the efficacy of a novel diagnostic tool in diverse settings.